t1ckrate/t1ckrate/README.md

 ### What's on my GitHub ?

 I'll try to upload my personal projects on my GitHub.
-As a young developer and a perfectionnist, i'm not comfortable about sharing a code that i always find ugly
+As a young developer and a perfectionnist, i'm not comfortable about sharing a code that i always find ugly.
 As the months go by, I'm getting better and I'm starting to be proud of my codes. :dizzy:

+### What's on my GitLab ?

+I use GitLab for [Elity](https://elity.fr).
+Repositories are not shown, but statistics about my contribution are visible by anyone.
+[Check this out](https://gitlab.com/t1ckrate) !

 ### Get in touch